mskill/malika/GitHub.md

 ![image](https://user-images.githubusercontent.com/25001852/86438654-a0a71c00-bd24-11ea-87d7-6476c19831cb.png "Commit new file")

-Your file is now added to your repository and check the updates made in the file are 'now' and 'a few minutes back'.
+Your file is now added to your repository and the repository listing shows when the file was  added/changed.

 ![image](https://user-images.githubusercontent.com/25001852/86439419-2d9ea500-bd26-11ea-9cfc-bfaa5194d543.png "File Added")